microsoft/azure-health-data-services-toolkit/samples/JsonTransform/README.md

-# Using JsonTransform to Transform the Data
+# Using JsonTransform to transform data

 This sample will show you how you can read  JSON data and transform it using various methods provided by the SDK.